top of page

 How long does it take to see results?

-Results may vary from patient to patient depending on many factors such as the damage to the skin, type of skin and patient expectations.
-On avarage it takes between 6 and 18 weeks to see the desired effect.
+Results may vary from patient to patient depending on many factors such as the type of skin, the existing damage to the skin, and the patient's expectations.
+On average it takes between 6 and 18 weeks to see the desired effect.

 Is Hydroquinone a safe treatment?